truskul/laravel-ansible-vagrant/README.md

 # laravel-ansible-vagrant
-The VM dedicated for a Laravel apps, provisioned by Ansible.
+The VM dedicated for a Laravel apps, created in Vagrant, provisioned by Ansible.

 ## The purpose
 I needed the best and the most flexible solution, for develop my apps written in Laravel in the local environment.
 And that's the only reason, why i've decided to do it.